marcuswestin/store.js/README.md

  - Tested in Firefox 3.0
  - Tested in Firefox 3.5
  - Tested in Firefox 3.6
+ - Tested in Firefox 4.0
  - Tested in Chrome 5
+ - Tested in Chrome 6
+ - Tested in Chrome 7
+ - Tested in Chrome 8
+ - Tested in Chrome 10
+ - Tested in Chrome 11
  - Tested in Safari 4
  - Tested in Safari 5
  - Tested in IE6